ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 larger dimensions using a
 [modulo-based approach](http://www.openmicroscopy.org/site/support/ome-model/developers/6d-7d-and-8d-storage.html).
-This approach keeps the original 5D model intact but gives a simple way to support images with larger dimensionality and avoids writing explicit models for many rapidly evolving domains.
+This approach keeps the original 5D model intact but gives a simple way to support images with larger dimensionality and avoids writing new individual models for many rapidly evolving domains.
 This has been successfully used for FLIM and OPT imaging.
 In the longer term, we anticipate the need to expand OME’s Data Model to a much more extensible approach, and are working with several groups on this problem.

 ###A least common denominator